 Avoid food that can be a choking hazard:

 Important Nutrients: What Should You Eat More Of?

 Routines are great not just for you, but for the baby too.
 It doesn’t matter at what age your baby starts to eat solid food.
 You should try to establish a fixed time for breakfast, lunch, dinner and snack time, and get your baby used to the schedule as soon as you can.
 All meals should be taken preferably at the same place, such as the dining table.
 The routine helps your baby get used to eating solids.

 You are going to need both your hands to feed your baby, so keep your baby sitting upright, safe and secure in a high chair.

 Keep a watchful eye to make sure that there are no risks of choking.

 If your baby isn’t interested, do not force it.
-Switch to milk and try again during the next meal.
+Switch to milk (breast milk or formula) and try again during the next meal.
 It might take 10 or more tries before your baby opens up, so keep it up, mummy and daddy!